 Adult Fear: Rape in both versions, moral corruption (Cady seducing Danielle and basically trying to get Sam to kill him) in the remake.

-Rage Against The Legal System: Cady's vendetta against Bowden is because he was responsible to put him in jail (because he was a key witness in the 1962 version, and because he decided (somewhat justifiably morally, if not legally) to commit some slip-ups on the defence in the remake).
+Rage Against The Legal System: Cady's vendetta against Bowden is because he was responsible for putting him in jail; he was a key witness in the 1962 version, and in the remake he decided, justifiably to sabotage Max's defence.

 Forgotten Trope: Viewers can be somewhat mystified by the premise for why antagonist Max Cady (Robert De Niro) felt slighted by protagonist Sam Bowden (Nick Nolte).
 At the time of release, the prior sexual history of a rape victim was a valid defense that would have lessened Cady's sentence, or might have even kept him out of jail.
 Nowadays, prior sexual history is inadmissable in rape cases.

 Ironic Echo: In a meta-sense; where Gregory Peck and Robert Mitchum played the upstanding lawyer and the sadistic rapist in the original, their cameo roles in the remake essentially place them on the opposite sides, with Mitchum playing a police detective sympathetic to Bowden's plight and Peck playing Cady's attorney.

 Peck stated in an interview that he was offered a few different roles to make a cameo as, and immediately asked for the least sympathetic one.

 Jump Scare: One of them happens when the phone rings during dinner.
 Actually, the ringer was loud...